niess/pumas-docs/docs/docs/tutorials.md

 boxes, orbs, tubes, etc ... like [Geant4](http://geant4.cern.ch/).
 Instead it relies on a simple callback mechanism for describing the propagation media.
 The user must supply a [`pumas_medium_cb`][MEDIUM_CB] telling the transport engine in which [`pumas_medium`][PUMAS_MEDIUM] it is currently located.
-Returning a `NULL` medium indicates that the transported particle has exit the simulation geometry.
+Providing a `NULL` medium indicates that the transported particle has exit the simulation geometry.
 In addition, the [`pumas_medium_cb`][MEDIUM_CB] callback provides also a maximum geometric stepping distance, typically the distance to the next boundary assuming a straight line propagation.
-Note that it is not critical to provide the exact value.
-The transport engine will run a bisection search if a change of medium is detected.
-However, providing the exact distance can speed up the simulation, if it is _fast enough_ to compute this distance.
+Finally the user must return a [`pumas_step`][PUMAS_STEP] enum indicating if the proposed step needs to be cross-checked by PUMAS or if it should be used raw.
+Managing steps that end on a geometry boundary can be tricky numerically.
+Therefore it is recommended to return `PUMAS_STEP_CHECK` if you are unsure of what to do since it is more robust.
+The raw mode is usefull if your geometry engine already performs those checks in order to avoid double work.
 {: .justify}

 !!! note